 About Jetblue Airways Corporation

-Airline JetBlue Airways offers one-class service—with leather seats, satellite radio and TV, and movies—to over 42 million passengers a year, and takes them to more than 100 cities.
-It has 1,000 daily flights in about 30 US states, Washington DC, Puerto Rico, and 21 countries in the Caribbean and Latin America.
-Domestic flights represent its largest market, accounting for about 70% of total company sales.
+Airline JetBlue Airways offers one-class service—with leather seats, satellite radio and TV, and movies—to over 42 million passengers a year, and takes them to about 100 Domestic cities.
+It has 1,000 daily flights in approximately 30 US states, Washington DC, Puerto Rico, and 21 countries in the Caribbean and Latin America.
+Domestic flights represent its largest market, accounting for about three-quarters of total company sales.
 Most of its flights arrive or depart from Boston, New York, Orlando, Fort Lauderdale, Los Angeles, and San Juan, Puerto Rico.
 JetBlue's fleet of more than 250 aircraft consists mainly of Airbus A320s and A321s but also includes Embraer E190s.
 Dubbed "New York's Hometown Airline," about half of JetBlue's flights are to and from the New York metropolitan area.

 In New York, the carrier operates primarily out of Terminal 5 (or T5) at New York City's JFK International Airport, where it is the second-largest airline.
 JetBlue also serves other New York airports including LaGuardia (also in NYC), Stewart International in Newburg, and Westchester County Airport in White Plains, as well as New Jersey's Newark Liberty International Airport.
 It's the largest carrier at Boston's Logan Airport with close to 30 gates in operation and the largest in Fort Lauderdale (its fastest-growing focus city).
 It is also one of the largest carriers at Orlando International Airport and one of the largest in the Los Angeles area, primarily operating from Long Beach, Los Angeles International Airport (or LAX).

-Outside the US, JetBlue flies to close to 40 cities in the Caribbean and Latin America.
+Outside the US, JetBlue flies to approximately 35 cities in the Caribbean and Latin America.
 It's the largest airline in Puerto Rico as well as the Dominican Republic.
 While JetBlue aims to grow its network in the Caribbean and Latin America, it faces several challenges in the region, including working with less developed airport infrastructure, political instability, and vulnerability to corruption.

-New York-based JetBlue is one of the largest domestic airlines at New York's JFK International Airport—the US's biggest travel market.
-The carrier flies to more than 100 cities with 1,000 daily flights in about 30 US states, Washington DC, Puerto Rico, and 21 countries in the Caribbean and Latin America.
-About 30% of its route network comprises transcontinental flights.
+New York-based, JetBlue is one of the largest domestic airlines at New York's JFK International Airport—the US's biggest travel market.
+The carrier flies to nearly 100 cities with 1,000 daily flights in about 30 US states, Washington DC, Puerto Rico, and 21 countries in the Caribbean and Latin America.
+More than 30% of its route network comprises transcontinental flights.

 The US represents approximately 70% of total sales, while Latin America and the Caribbean account for the remaining 30%.